Zapratkyn/webserv/README.md

 - I need to find a way to apply the favicon and the stylesheet to the displayed pages

 - I'm not sure about the allowed methods for the locations.
 Either I won't let the user look for direct url or I'll update any page linked to a location if methods other than GET are specified in the location block.

-- Instead of displaying messages on the terminal for every request received/handled, we could create a log file somewhere and write everything in it, with the time, the ip's, the server name and any other relevant information. > I tried (see comments here and there in Webserv.cpp/hpp), but for some reason, the presence of an ofstream in the class breaks the program...
-I'll dive into that later...